gcperrin/centre-tokens/doc/masterminter.md

 The MasterMinter is a governance contract.
 It delegates the functionality of the `masterMinter` role in the TypeX NATGX contract to multiple addresses.
-(The `masterMinter` role can add and remove minters from a NATGXToken and set their allowances.)
+(The `masterMinter` role can add and remove minters from a NATGX Token and set their allowances.)
 The MasterMinter contract delegates the minter management capability to `controllers`.
 Each `controller` manages exactly one `minter`, and a single `minter` may be managed by multiple `controllers`.
 This allows separation of duties (off-line key management) and simplifies nonce management for warm transactions.

-Minters and NATGXToken holders are not affected by replacing a `masterMinter` user address with a `MasterMinter` contract.
+Minters and NATGX Token holders are not affected by replacing a `masterMinter` user address with a `MasterMinter` contract.

 # Roles